-Government Auditing Standards requires the auditor to perform limited procedures on the Iberville Parish Sheriff's response to the finding identified in our audit and described in the accompanying schedule of findings, questioned costs, and management's corrective action plan.
+Government Auditing Standards requires the auditor to perform limited procedures on the Iberville Parish Sheriff's response to the finding identified in our audit and described in the accompanying schedule of prior and current year audit findings and management's corrective action plan.
 The Iberville Parish Sheriff's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.